Practicum Counselor Training

 Counselor meeting with client

-Integration of Science into Practice: Applies current research to inform all areas of service delivery.
-Critically evaluates how research can be adapted to suit the brief therapy model and the unique characteristics of the university counseling center.
-Engages in evidence-based decision-making with a thoughtful and analytical approach.
+Integration of Science into practice: Uses current research to inform all areas of service.
+Considers how research can be adapted to the brief therapy model and characteristics of the site.
+Applies critical thinking in decision-making.

-Multiculturalism: Explores and considers one’s own cultural identity and how it shapes professional interactions.
-Seeks to develop awareness, knowledge, and skills to provide culturally responsive care.
-Recognizes how power dynamics affect relationships and actively advocates for equity, inclusion, and social justice.
+Multiculturalism: Reflects on personal cultural identity and its impact on interactions.
+Develops awareness, knowledge, and skills to work effectively across cultures.
+Recognizes how power dynamics affect relationships.
+Demonstrates cultural humility and advocates for social justice.

-Challenge: Demonstrates a willingness to step outside of comfort zones.
-Embraces opportunities to take risks, learn from mistakes, and grow through constructive feedback.
+Challenge: Willing to step outside of one’s comfort zone.
+Takes risks, learns from mistakes, and accepts constructive feedback.

 Image